DaMuffinDev/branchless-programs/README.md

 # branchless-programs
-This GitHub repository contains files that contain no "if" statements.
+This GitHub repository contains files that have no "if" statements.